awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 ## Step five: Create IAM policies for an Apache Airflow development team<a name="quick-start-create-group"></a>

-Let's say you have an Apache Airflow development team of ten developers and you want to create a group in IAM named `AirflowDevelopmentGroup` to apply permissions to all of your developers\.
-These users need access to the `AmazonMWAAFullConsoleAccess`, `AmazonMWAAAirflowCliAccess`, and `AmazonMWAAWebServerAccess` permission policies to [access an Amazon MWAA environment and Apache Airflow UI](access-policies.md)\.
-This section describes how to create a group in IAM, create and attach these policies, and associate the group to an IAM user\.
+Let's say you have an Apache Airflow development team of ten developers and you want to create a group in IAM named `AirflowDevelopmentGroup` to apply permissions for all of your developers\.
+These users need access to the `AmazonMWAAFullConsoleAccess`, `AmazonMWAAAirflowCliAccess`, and `AmazonMWAAWebServerAccess` permission policies to [access an Amazon MWAA environment and the Apache Airflow UI](access-policies.md)\.
+This section describes how to create a group in IAM, create and attach the policies, and associate the group to an IAM user\.

 **To create the AmazonMWAAFullConsoleAccess policy**